eXp Realty Moves to Enterprise Microservices Archictecture

-- eXp Enterprise now supports 18,000 agents.
+- eXp’s Enterprise microservices now support 18,000 agents.
 With the new architecture, the application is on track to support 100,000 agents.

 - The massive growth in the application is supported by an engineering team of roughly 80, of which 30 are full-time professional Mendix developers.
 Additionally, eXp also has a citizen developer program.

-- eXp won the Digital Transformation Award at Mendix World 2019 for using microservices to transform itself into a modern, innovative, and tech-savvy company.
+- eXp won the Digital Transformation Award at Mendix World 2019 for using enterprise level microservices to transform itself into a modern, innovative, and tech-savvy company.

 When does it make sense to move to microservice architecture?

 This is a pressing question many organizations have as they evaluate their existing software technology architecture in a bid to become more agile.